 The project addresses this challenge by developing novel NS-CFD functionalities in the FOWT finite volume NS-CFD code COSA, featuring efficient high-performance-computing (HPC) functionalities.
 The key research and development tasks are to: a) implement accurate and parallelizable sliding mesh functionalities in COSA to simulate individual blade pitch control responding to wind gusts and wave-induced turbine motion, b) develop Graphic-card-unit (GPU) computing into the existing distributed-memory COSA.
 The key research objectives are to: 1) assess the correlation of engineering codes and high-fidelity predictions by analysing design-driving FOWT regimes using state-of-the-art engineering codes and the new GPU-supported and pitch-control-enabled COSA code, 2) analyse key FOWT physics and advance the knowledge in this area, 3) assess shortfalls of engineering codes and correct their low-fidelity models to provide the FOWT industry with more reliable FOWT design capabilities.

-This research is linked to and will interact with a 3-year UK Engineering and Physical Sciences Research Council (EPSRC) research project on numerical/experimental analysis of FOWT extreme loads (EPSRC grant EP/T004274/1), will be carried out in collaboration with Politecnico di Milano, and will make use of state-of-the-art national and international HPC facilities, including computer clusters of standard CPUs and new clusters of GPUs.
+This research may also involve using OpenFOAM, is linked to and will interact with a 3-year UK Engineering and Physical Sciences Research Council (EPSRC) research project on numerical/experimental analysis of FOWT extreme loads (EPSRC grant EP/T004274/1), will be carried out in collaboration with Politecnico di Milano, and will make use of state-of-the-art national and international HPC facilities, including computer clusters of standard CPUs and new clusters of GPUs.
 The project will be supervised and coordinated by Dr. M.S.
 Campobasso (Department of Engineering), and have key supervisory contributions also by Dr. A. Nixon (Department of Mathematics and Statistics), and Dr. P. Garraghan (School of Computing and Communications).